[ Home | Overview | Publications | Software/Downloads ] • [ Documentation/Questions | Training Videos and Slides ] • [ People | Acks ]

 dyninst+openmp build_type=RelWithDebInfo xerces-c@3.2.2 transcoder=iconv

-hpctoolkit@master %gcc@7.3.0
+hpctoolkit@develop %gcc@8.5.0

 amg2013 cflags='-O2 -mavx512pf'

-hpctoolkit@master ^dyninst@10.1.0+openmp
+hpctoolkit@develop ^dyninst@12.1.0+openmp

 Normally, a system has only one arch type and you don’t need to specify this.
 However, for systems with separate front and back-end types, the default is the back end.
-For example, if you wanted to build python for the front end on Cray, then you might use something like this.
+For example, if you wanted to build for the front end on Cray, then you could use something like this.

-python@3.7.4 arch=cray-sles15-x86_64
+python@3.7.4 arch=cray-sles15-x86_64 boost os=fe

-Also, now that spack has implemented microarchitecture targets (haswell, ivybridge, etc), you can use ’target’ to build for a generic x86_64 or a specific CPU type.
+Now that spack has implemented microarchitecture targets (haswell, ivybridge, etc), you can use ’target’ to build for a generic x86_64 or a specific CPU type.
 For example:

 amg2013 target=x86_64 lulesh target=ivybridge